Milkweed Flower Jelly

 Process in a boiling water bath for 10 minutes, adjusting for altitude.
 Turn off the heat and let jars stand 5 minutes, then cool undisturbed 12 to 24 hours before checking seals.

-Use Bottled Juice: Bottled lemon juice has a steady acidity, and that acidity is what keeps this jelly safe to can.
-Use the full amount and don't cut it back.
-Citric acid works as a substitute at 1 teaspoon for the 1/4 cup of lemon juice.
+Use Bottled Lemon Juice: Bottled lemon juice has a steady acidity that fresh lemons don't, and that acidity is what makes this jelly safe to can.
+Use the full amount, and don't swap in fresh juice or cut it back.
+Citric acid works as a substitute at 1 teaspoon in place of the 1/4 cup of lemon juice.

 Storage: Sealed, processed jars keep on the pantry shelf for 12 to 18 months.
-Without canning, store in the refrigerator a few weeks or the freezer up to 6 months.
+If you're not canning, store the jelly in the refrigerator for up to 3 weeks or the freezer for up to a year.
 Refrigerate after opening.

 Serving: 1Tbsp | Calories: 84kcal | Carbohydrates: 22g | Protein: 0.01g | Fat: 0.1g | Saturated Fat: 0.001g | Polyunsaturated Fat: 0.001g | Sodium: 3mg | Potassium: 2mg | Fiber: 0.1g | Sugar: 21g | Vitamin A: 0.1IU | Vitamin C: 0.5mg | Calcium: 1mg | Iron: 0.04mg